tenzir/tenzir/web/docs/operators/transformations/select.md

 ### `<extractor>...`

-The comma-separator list of extractors that identifies the fields to keep.
+A comma-separated list of extractors that identify the fields to keep.

 ## Examples